Will I need to impair my assets due to COVID-19?

 - Significant changes in the operations or cash flows of the asset

 - Legal proceedings that impact the future use or value of the asset

 - Other general impacts such as adverse changes to the economy or business climate

-As part of their quarterly and annual financial reporting processes, organizations with long-lived assets must have internal controls in place to monitor impairment indicators significant to the organization.
-The adoption of ASC 842 for public companies resulted in the significant addition of lease liabilities and ROU assets recorded on an organization’s books, therefore, organizations should ensure that leased assets are included on its list of long-lived assets to evaluate for impairment.
+As part of their quarterly and annual financial reporting processes, organizations with long-lived assets must have internal controls in place to monitor impairment indicators.
+The adoption of ASC 842 for public companies and IFRS 16 for international companies resulted in lease liabilities and ROU assets being recorded on an organization’s books for nearly all leases.
+Therefore, organizations should ensure that leased assets are now included on its list of long-lived assets to evaluate for impairment.

-ASC 842 was effective for public companies under US GAAP with reporting periods beginning after December 15, 2018.
-Public companies first transitioned to and reported under ASC 842 during 2019, and 2020 is the first year of steady state.
-Since the last major economic downturn was in 2008, companies using a “checklist” of financial implications evaluated in previous years need to ensure an evaluation of ROU assets recorded under the new lease accounting guidance is performed.
+Both ASC 842 and IFRS 16 became effective for reporting periods beginning after December 15, 2018 (under ASC 842 that effective date is only for public companies).
+The affected companies first transitioned to and reported under the new lease accounting standards during 2019, and 2020 is the first year of steady-state.
+Companies using a checklist of items to analyze during an economic downturn created in previous years need to include ROU assets recorded under the new lease accounting guidance.

-Businesses subject to Sarbanes-Oxley internal control evaluations need to document the internal control procedures performed to consider potential impairment indicators.
+Businesses subject to Sarbanes-Oxley or local authority internal control evaluations need to document the internal control procedures performed to consider potential impairment indicators.
 Further, you should expect that your auditors may want to see an impairment analysis of your long-lived assets, including any ROU assets.
-Analysis during this period may be as simple as recognizing the presence of impairment indicators due to COVID-19, and using high level analysis to show no impairment because the reduction in cash flows is temporary for the business.
-Conversely, initial assessment may show additional analysis is required to know whether or not an asset should be impaired.
+Analysis during this period may be as simple as recognizing the presence of impairment indicators due to COVID-19 and using a high-level analysis to show no impairment because the reduction in cash flows is temporary for the business.
+Conversely, the initial assessment may show additional analysis is required to know whether or not an asset should be impaired.